IstratieStefan/ARC/README.md

 The default configuration is set for `/home/admin/ARC` on Raspberry Pi.

+**After pulling updates, apps should work immediately!** All import statements have been fixed.

 If you've installed ARC in a different location, update the app paths:

 ```bash